 Calculation of child support in most North Carolina cases is set to presumptive guidelines.
 These rules provide a reasonable and appropriate amount of support for the child or children.
 Section 50-13.4 of the North Carolina General Statutes requires review of the guidelines at least every four years.
-The purpose of this review is to ensure that application of the child support guidelines results in appropriate orders.
+The purpose of this review is to ensure that the application of the child support guidelines results in appropriate orders.
 Make sure to consult a Wilmington family law attorney with any questions.
 North Carolina’s child support guidelines apply to temporary and permanent orders, as well as to retroactive support.

 Guidelines in North Carolina

 The guidelines take several factors into consideration.
 The calculation takes into account both parents’ gross incomes, including income from self-employment.
 Although the definition of “income” is broad, excluded are benefits from certain public assistance programs.
 A court may consider potential, instead of actual, income if a parent is attempting to avoid paying child support.
 This usually occurs in the case of unemployment or unemployment and assumes a parent has the ability to work.

 The number of children the parents have, including children from other relationships, figures into the calculation.
 The child support guidelines also account for the number of overnights each parent has with the child or children.
 Primary and joint custody arrangements between the parents will determine which of three worksheets to use.
 If a parent is already paying child support in another matter, that will also factor in.

 A parent should document expenses for a child’s health care, health insurance, and reasonable child care.
 The judge takes these costs into consideration.
 The guidelines take into account extraordinary expenses.